melkoff/Simple-AI/README.md

-You can run the gpt2 chat model here, it only works as a training and test environment
+You can run the gpt2 chat model here, it only works as a training and test environment, so chat give you random answer

 To run it locally, you need to install it: